Here's Everything We Know About A Possible Haunting Season 3

 Don't expect it anytime soon.

 When The Haunting of Hill House first hit Netflix, it wasn’t clear how popular the series would be.
 But after the follow-up season, The Haunting of Bly Manor, was a mega-hit for the streaming service, it was apparent there was a new hit anthology horror series in town.
-Fans have been waiting for some sort of hint that a new installment would come, and when a cryptic teaser dropped on Netflix’s official Haunting Instagram and Twitter accounts, it seemed like everyone was in luck.
+Fans have been waiting for some sort of hint that a new installment would come, and when a cryptic teaser dropped on Netflix’s official Haunting Instagram and Twitter accounts back in 2021, it seemed like everyone was in luck.
 But is Netflix’s The Haunting Season 3 *actually* in the works?

 The first installment, The Haunting of Hill House, took its premise from author Shirley Jackson’s book of the same name.
 It starred Victoria Pedretti, Oliver Jackson-Cohen, and Henry Thomas among a relatively well-known cast, with a closed-ended story that seemed to be a limited series type of show.
 But series creator Mike Flanagan had grander plans.
 The second installment in what seems to be a growing anthology series, The Haunting of Bly Manor, brought back Pedretti, Jackson-Cohen, and Thomas for a brand-new story, this one loosely based on the famous horror story, The Turn of the Screw.

 Since then, fans have hoped there would be a new Haunting.
 But that doesn’t seem to be the case anytime soon.
 In August 2021, Flanagan tweeted that there are no plans right now to make more Haunting seasons, as he’s moved on to a completely new set of projects.